 2. Areas of Faculty Responsibility

 The realm of responsibilities include: teaching and mentoring students, research innovation, industrial extension, and service activities.
 Examples of service activities are representation of the Department on College and University Committees; administration of the academic programs and the Nuclear Reactor Program; and leadership in professional societies.
-The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Mutual Expectations describes the realms in which the faculty member will focus and on which he/she will be evaluated.
+The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibilities describes the realms in which the faculty member will focus and on which he/she will be evaluated.

 The assessment of a particular faculty member’s individual combination of contributions will be evaluated using the standards described in Sections III-VII.